labmec/neopz/docs/material/index.rst

 The Boundary Condition Hierarchy explained
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Usually there is a different contribution to be made by the materials associated with a boundary.
 For this purpose, there is a special hierarchy for boundary conditions, the :cpp:expr:`TPZBndCond` hierarchy.
-The boundary conditions are usually created from a given :cpp:expr:`TPZMaterial` and it will be of the type :cpp:expr:`TPZBndCondBase`, a variadic class template that ensures that the boundary condition will contain all the interfaces present in the original material.
+The boundary conditions are usually created from a given :cpp:expr:`TPZMaterial` and it will be of the type :cpp:expr:`TPZBndCondBase`, a variadic class template with as many :cpp:expr:`InterfaceBC` parameters as are present in original material.
+Using the CreateBC interface therefore ensures that the boundary condition will contain all the interfaces present in the original material.

+The programmer will note that there is a unique boundary interface associated with each interface.
+The interface type is declared by a "using InterfaceBC" statement declared in each material interface

 .. doxygenclass:: TPZBndCond
    :outline: